 This project reactivates maritime service at SBMT for handling general cargo, special cargo, automobiles and other vehicles, break-bulk, and other commodities.

-Located along the Bay Ridge Channel in the Sunset Park neighborhood of Brooklyn, the South Brooklyn Marine Terminal (SBMT) offers unparalleled access both to the open ocean and to a large and affluent consumer market.
+Located along the Bay Ridge Channel in the Sunset Park neighborhood of Brooklyn, the South Brooklyn Marine Terminal (SBMT) offers unparalleled access to a large and affluent consumer market.

 Short-term permitting opportunities at SBMT are now available for certain maritime-dependent uses.
 NYCEDC's goals for this project are to: